domfarolino/algorithms/src/algorithm_practice/String_Algorithms/initialToTarget/README.md

 In: "ABB", "ABBAA"

 We can find the substring "ABB" in "ABBAA" at indices [0, 2].
-We'll call these `i` and `j`, and we can slowly inch outwards to the ends, in this case examining "A", and "A", determining at each step if it is possible to add the "A" to the substring [0, 2].
-It is possible to add "A", so we expand the substring to [0, 3], and so on.
+We'll call these `i` and `j`, and we can slowly inch outwards to the ends, in this case examining the 'A's, determining at each step if we can add them to the substring [0, 2].
+Here we expand the substring to [0, 3] and so on.

-Another example:
+Introducing 'B's make it a little more complicated, consider another example:

 In: "XY", "BXYB" (just using "XY" here to make a clear distinction between `initial` and `target`)

 Note that we can produce "BXYB" from "XY" just by applying rule 2 (the "B" rule) twice.

 ```
+      (2)     (2)
 XY => YXB => BXYB